 |Consider Earning National Certification|

 |Land a Job in Medical Assisting You’ll Love|

 |Maintain Your Medical Assistant Credentials|

 Step 1.
 Complete a Delaware Medical Assistant Education Program

-Though the titles of the courses that you will take in a medical assistant education program in Delaware will differ from one school to the next, the competencies and skills that you will learn are the same.
-They include:
+Though the titles of the courses they offer may differ a bit from one school to the next, the competencies and skills you’ll develop are the same and include:

 - Professional patterns of behavior consistent with the code of ethics

 - Use of independent judgment and critical thinking

 - Use of computer technology, scientific and mathematical reasoning